ErikKBethke/agolbackup/README.md

 ### What it does
 1. Logs you in to AGOL
-1. Searches for all items of type 'Feature Service' (limit: 500 - can be changed)
+2. Searches for all items of type 'Feature Service' (limit: 500 - can be changed)
-1. For each search result, runs the export method on the item
+3. For each search result, runs the export method on the item
-1. For each exported item, runs the download method on the exported item
+4. For each exported item, runs the download method on the exported item
-1. Deletes the exported item
+5. Deletes the exported item

 ## Requirements
 * [ArcGIS Python API](https://developers.arcgis.com/python/) (comes with ArcGIS Pro)

+## Updates
+* 12/12/2019: Added setup automation

+## To-Do
+* Add dynamic installation options for: download location, users, etc.